 - Ayurveda has many herbal medicines helpful in this condition.

 - The most common home remedy is to drink the bitter juice of papaya leaves without the stalk.

-We got late in recognising what our mother was going through, but you must look around and check if anyone around you have the above mentioned symptoms.
+- We got late in recognizing what our mother was going through, but you must look around and check if anyone around you has the above-mentioned symptoms.